A2Amir/Search-Algorithms-A-Star-and-Dynamic-Prgramming/README.md

 The fundamental problem in motion planning is that a robot might live in a world like below and it might want to find its way to a goal and has to device a plan to get to the goal.
 This same problem occurs for a self driving car that might live in a city near a highway on a network of streets.
 It has to find its way around and navigate to its target location which need to pan a path.

+If we look at the intersection in figure below, a car coming from A (Start) that wishes to go to B (goal).
+To take a left turn (C) on the intersection, this car would have to turn right first (D), engage in a lane shift (F) and then take the left turn(C) to the goal location (B).

 <p align="right"> <img src="./img/1.jpg" style="right;" alt=" Pseudocode" width="600" height="400"> </p>

+Now, a lane shift (F) is a risky proposition.
+If there is a  truck parked, the space might be insufficient to carry out the lane shift.
+An alternative plan might be to go straight (G), take the detour around the block, and then go straight to the target location.

+**The process of finding a path from a start location to a goal location is called "planning."
+For robots, it's often called "robot motion planning.** We are going to talk about discrete methods for planning in which the world chopped into small bins.